 Tags: Firefox, security, trick

-- firefox turn off suggestions
+- mozilla firefox android turn off web suggestions

 - How to Change and Use Timezone (Tzutil) in Windows 7

 - Enhance the Security of your Login Password in Windows 7

 - How to Activate Hardware Acceleration and WebGL in Opera 12

 - Fix “This PC Doesn’t Meet System Requirements.
 If You Want to Install Windows 8, You May Have to Upgrade…” Error